Pollutant Information: Benzo[a]pyrene

 Category: Air pollutants

-Benzo[a]pyrene (BaP) is part of the group of Polycyclic Aromatic Hydrocarbons (PAHs) and is recognised as one of the most carcinogenic of the group.
-Emissions have decreased by 88% since 1990 and almost all of this reduction is due to reduced emissions from aluminium production and the banning of stubble burning in 1993.
-However, while emissions decreased consistently between 1990 and 2002, subsequently they have stabilised and even increased in some recent years, predominantly due to increased emissions from domestic combustion.
-This is due to a combination of fairly stable demand for coal and increasing use of wood as a domestic fuel.
+Benzo[a]pyrene (BaP) is of concern because of its effect on human health.
+It is part of the group of Polycyclic Aromatic Hydrocarbons (PAHs) and is recognized as one of the most carcinogenic of the group.
+Emissions have decreased by 96% since 1990.
+Almost all of this reduction is due to the banning of stubble burning in 1993, since this source contributed 86% of emissions in 1990.
+Most of the rest of the reduction was due to improved control of emissions from aluminium production through the 1990s.
+Since 2000, UK emissions have increased by 11%.
+This is because emissions from residential sector combustion have grown due to increasing use of wood as a domestic fuel.

 Time series graph